 A recent national survey showed that a burglary is committed every eight seconds in this country.
-We at the Lodi Police Department are committed to reducing these crimes.
+The Lodi Police Department is committed to reducing these crimes.

 Neighborhood Watch is a crime prevention/opportunity reduction program where citizens bands together and work with the Lodi Police Department to combat crime, specifically, but not limited to residential burglary.

 Neighborhood watch groups can take away the criminals opportunity by following the four “D’s”.

 Ways to deter criminals include:

 - Know your neighbors

 - Whatever makes you feel safer, makes the offender feel more at risk

 Make it hard for the criminal to get in your home.

 - Keep doors and windows locked